lucastassis/ic-coffee/README.md

 The codes in this repository are ready to be used in the Google Colab environment.
 Just change the paths to your own.

+The networks' weights used to produce the results presented in the paper can be downloaded [here](https://drive.google.com/file/d/1XrCCrliIlmUpnEpHU-EA26nKPbC96iE_/view?usp=sharing).

 ## Proposed Framework

 ![](imgs/fig-arch-img.png)